Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 For Adam, the first six hours or so involved handing over his patient to the military hospital, then the laborious process of removing the suit himself without his techs to help him.
 While the EV-MASS could, when plugged into an external power supply, refrigerate its own water and be removed by its operator if necessary, it was a difficult and laborious process that was no substitute for the efficient business as practiced by the SOR proper.

-As for the filthy outersuit… well, Ava was right, it was genuinely foul.
+As for the filthy outersuit... well, Ava was right, it was genuinely foul.
 Doyle and Hargreaves might well end up destroying it and procuring a replacement..

 After that came debriefing, a long-overdue shower, a recuperation meal to make up for all the lost energy he’d burned during the brief operation, some light PT and he was finally able to find a corner to sleep in sometime around about 4am local time.
 From there it was a full day of more debriefings and performing the necessary suit maintenance as best he could without Hargreaves and Doyle.